|

 There are several hotels in Kea, and you can book these as well as take care of your transportation

 needs by contacting Fantasy Travel through this form.
-You will be happiest staying at the Red Tractor Farms Guesthouse which is open and comfortable year-round.
+Young people and families may be happiest staying at the Red Tractor Farms Guesthouse which is an actual working organic farm and is open and comfortable year-round.
+Fantasy does not book it but you can contact them directly with this form.
 There

-are a couple rooms in Ioulida but they are usually booked and
+are also lots of rooms in Korissia but they are often booked in the summer and

 it is not advisable to turn up and expect to find one, especially